If you’re looking for a fun-filled weekend away, Folkestone Kent is the perfect destination!

 The Leas Bandstand is a regularly used venue for concerts in Folkestone together with the Leas Cliff Hall.
 The final zone is the Leas Lift which used to be a water-balanced funicular railway, one of the oldest in the country.

 The Leas is a wonderful area that all can explore and enjoy.
 It can entertain you, act as a relaxation area, or be used to take a walk-in nature.
+The Leas is one of the top things to see in Folkestone.

 If you are looking to take a short trip with tons of picturesque moments on the way, then head to the small coastal village of Sandgate.
 Just three kilometres from Folkestone, the town has a great beach and is excellent for picnics.